Semi Truck Accidents

 SEMI-TRACTOR TRAILER ACCIDENTS IN KENTUCKY AND INDIANA

 A truck accident that results in injuries is one of the most complex legal cases, and you need an experienced injury attorney to represent and protect your interests.
+As an experienced personal injury attorney in Louisville KY, I have been helping clients who have been injured in semi-tractor trailer accidents.
 I have often told you in this website and my blogs about uninsured and underinsured motorist coverage so as to make sure my clients have the means of recovering the value of their claim(s).
 However, in cases involving semi-tractor trailers, we don’t have those concerns.
 Companies own tractor-trailers with large assets and they are required by Federal law to carry insurance.
 Depending upon the size of the tractor-trailer and the commodity they are shipping, chances are they have over $750,000 in insurance coverage.
 But stop and think about that for a moment.
 If you run a trucking business and you have hundreds of trucks on the road every day, chances are your drivers are going to be involved in multiple wrecks every year.
 Also, because of the size of the truck, the injuries sustained by the driver and occupants of the car tend to be substantial and may involve death.
 My point is that as soon as the trucking company knows of the wreck, they are starting to investigate the claim with experts known as accident reconstructionists.
 These experts, because there is so much at stake when it comes to a large personal injury claim, are immediately looking for ways to defend the trucking company by claiming that you were driving without headlights, too fast, on your phone, etc. On a recent trucking case I am involved with, we already had our accident reconstructionist and investigators looking for videotape of the wreck within the first few days following the wreck.
 Before I had even heard from the attorney for the insurance company, I heard from their experts who were doing a similar kind of investigation.
 In other words, especially with a case involving a tractor-trailer, don’t take anything for granted and don’t assume any insurance company is going to admit fault when a lot of money could be at issue.
 Most car wrecks involving tractor-trailers tend to involve catastrophic injuries and maybe even multiple claims for wrongful death.
 As a result, they require a lot of special attention fast to preserve any evidence that might exist at the accident scene.

 Factors Personal Injury Lawyers Must Consider When Evaluating a Semi Truck or Tractor Trailer Claim